Secure-Legion/.github/profile/README.md

 **No servers** know:
 - Who you're messaging
 - When you're messaging
 - Where you're messaging from
 - Who's in your contact list
 - Your communication patterns

-### ◈ Two Security Modes: You Choose
+### ◈ Ping-Pong Wake Protocol

-#### ▸ **Maximum Security Mode** (Ping-Pong Wake)
-Messages only deliver when recipient is online AND authenticates.
-If their phone is seized, your message never arrives.
+**Messages only deliver when the recipient is online AND authenticates with biometric/PIN.** If their device is seized or offline, your message never arrives—ensuring zero failed deliveries and absolute sender control.

+**How it works:**
+1. **Wake Request**: Your device sends an encrypted "ping" over Tor
+2. **Authentication**: Recipient must unlock their device to acknowledge
+3. **Direct Delivery**: Message transmits peer-to-peer only after confirmation
+4. **4-Tier ACK Tracking**: PING_ACK → PONG_ACK → MESSAGE_ACK → TAP_ACK
+5. **Auto-Cleanup**: Messages delete after reading (or on timer)

+**Why this matters:**
+- No messages sitting on servers waiting to be compromised
+- Active consent required for every message received
+- Complete visibility into delivery status at each step
+- If recipient's device is seized, your undelivered message never arrives

 **Perfect for:**
-- Sensitive sources
+- Sensitive sources and high-risk conversations
-- High-risk conversations
 - When absolute security matters more than convenience

-#### ▹ **Balanced Mode** (Encrypted Relays)
-Messages go through anonymous relays (like Tor) and deliver when recipient is next online.
-Still fully encrypted, still no metadata.

-**Perfect for:**
-- Everyday secure messaging
-- When you need reliable delivery
-- Normal contacts

-**You decide per contact.** Mark your journalist source as "maximum security" and your friend as "balanced."
+- Anyone who needs guaranteed metadata-free communication

 ### ◆ Your Wallet = Your Identity